 The Friends of Sleeping Bear Dunes in cooperation with Sleeping Bear Dunes National Lakeshore and the Alliance for the Great Lakes has developed an Adopt-A-Beach program to provide regular monitoring and clean-up of the Lake Michigan beaches within Sleeping Bear Dunes National Lakeshore.
-When you become an Adopt-A-Beach volunteer, we request that you or your group make five (5) clean-up visits per year.
-These visits will usually occur once a month during spring through early autumn.
-You will be asked to evaluate the state of the beach and related facilities, and keep an inventory of the trash you pick up.

 The following beaches are in the Adopt-A-Beach program: